 Each year, a number of individuals, organizations and companies provide scholarships that are available to students attending STC.
 The amount and criteria for these awards will vary.
 These scholarships are advertised when available, and eligible students may apply at that time.
-Information is available from the Office of Financial Aid and from the Program Chairperson.
+Information is available from the Financial Aid Office and from the Program Chairperson.